 (4) A person who contravenes subsection (1) or (3) commits an offence.

-[Section 70 amended by No. 30 of 1995 s.
+[Section 70 amended: No. 30 of 1995 s.
 76(3) and (4); No. 68 of 2004 s.
 69.]

 71. Inspector may be notified where issue unresolved

 (1) Where attempts to resolve an issue in accordance with section 70 are unsuccessful, and where there is a risk of imminent and serious injury to or imminent and serious harm to the health of any person, the manager of the mine, any employer or employee involved, or a safety and health representative may notify the district inspector for the region in which the mine is situated of the unresolved issue.